mostafakavand/Blazor-CQRS-Blog-Api/README.md

 >>> any idea!
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-~/> DAYANA WEB is the surface of this universe, a portal that you can use to travell along time and other dimensions

-~/> it's a simple website. just a little different

-~/> you can see the source generated on .net7, blazor wasm and a simple architectured platform

-~/> if you have anything helpfull. just add it in issues. or directly send a mail for me

-~/> Dayana_Organization@outlook.com

-~/> mohammadJavadtabari1024@outlook.com

-~/> see you soon